worstmageplayer/windows_better_esc/README.md

 - If other keys are pressed while f13 is held down, Esc would not be sent.
 - If you want to change the f13 key, its in key.rs.
 - To close the program, go to task manager and find better_esc.exe and end task.
 - Also does not work with Ctrl + Shift + something.
 It would just send Ctrl + Shift and Ctrl + something.
 Need to fix this.
+But if Shift is pressed first, Shift + Ctrl + something, it would work.
 - Also need to add run on startup.
 Done

 ## Only works in Windows